 - Audio Visual: only one entry, running for not more than 5 minutes.

-- The Rundle Trophy: only one entry, comprising 3 digitally projected images.
+- The Rundle Trophy: up to two entries, each comprising 3 separate digitally projected images.

 Colour and monochrome